EVPN Inter-Domain Option-B Solution

 Option-B in case EVPN uses encapsulations with 20-bit or 24-bit

-labels, and, in particular for the scenario in Figure 2.
+labels, and in particular for the scenario in Figure 2.
 This

-scenario in Figure 1.
-Although the generic operation of the Border
+apply to the scenario shown in Figure 1.
+Although the general

-Routers on the received EVPN routes is characterized above,
+operation of the Border Routers on the received EVPN routes is

-Section 2.1 clarifies the expected behavior on each EVPN route type.
+described above, Section 2.1 further clarifies the expected behavior

 2.1.
 Border Router procedures on EVPN routes